zzhi-github/dae-openwrt/README.md

 **Note:** For optimal stability, it is recommended to use the stable version.
 Use the unstable version at your own risk.

+## For Old Openwrt 24.10.4
+A special package was created for old openwrt 24.10.4 that still uses ipk The ipk files were built for specific version.
+No guarantee for the ipk packages, take it on you own risk.